wp-plugins/huzzaz-video-gallery/readme.txt

 Top 3 reasons to use Huzzaz Video Gallery:

 1. Turn your WordPress Page or Blog Post into a beautiful video gallery.
-1. Collect and organize videos "Pinterest style" using Huzzaz.
+1. Collect and organize videos using an intuitive drag and drop interface.
 No need for the WP admin panel.
 1. Fully responsive and automatically paginates your video gallery for you.
 1. *New video search capabilities within galleries in pro version*